Continuing professional education for tax agents

 Recording CPE activities

 You should maintain a record and evidence of the CPE activities that you have completed.
 The record should be made as soon as possible after your CPE activity is completed and should include details of the activities and the hours completed.

 We will require confirmation of CPE completed when you renew your registration.
 In addition, we may request evidence or confirmation of the CPE activities that you have completed at any time during your registration period.
-This may require you to provide a copy of your CPE log.
-We have developed a CPE log that you may like to use to assist with your record keeping requirements.
+This may require you to provide a record of your CPE activities such as a CPE log.

 Special circumstances that affect your CPE